itprojects/InboxPager/README.md

 ## Decrypt or Verify Message

 Decrypt a pgp/mime message and/or only verifying the signature validity.
-Can save attachemnts.
+Can save attachments.

 1. Click the padlock icon, this starts the pgp implementation.